-Ex 8.6 - Two weeks before a 2016 election in which State Senator Ramos will be listed on the ballot, a general purpose committee pays more than \$50,000 for billboard ads in her district stating "Thank you Senator Ramos for your support of high speed rail."
-The ads do not advocate her election, but include her name and image and were approved by her.
-The general purpose committee must file an E-530 report and is subject to a contribution limit of \$34,000 in a calendar year from a single source.
+Ex 8.6 - Two weeks before a 2016 election in which State Senator Ramos will be listed on the ballot. a general purpose committee pays more than \$50,000 for billboard ads in her district stating "Thank you Senator Ramos for your support of high speed rail."
+The ads do not advocate her election. but include her name and image and were approved by her.
+The general purpose committee must file an E-530 report and is subject to a contribution limit of \$36,500 (2017-2018 limit) in a calendar year from a single source.

-- \$5,000 payment to individual in ad: The committee makes expenditures totaling \$5,000 or more to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to individual in ad portraying a professional (nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.
+- \$5,000 payment to an individual in a ballot measure ad: The committee makes expenditures totaling \$5,000 or more to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to an individual in a ballot measure ad portraying a professional (nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.